 I catalogued every detail, item, and artifact, making sure each had its place.
 A third of the original characters were cut from the cast.
 I did a manual cut and paste of the physical manuscript, typed the whole thing in from scratch, printed it, read it out loud, and then repeated the whole process twice.

 During this time it felt natural to withdraw from the real world.
 I grew my hair long over the course of a year and a half.
 By the end of the revision it was shoulder-length.
 For most of a year I slept four hours, woke in the middle of the night, revised, and then crashed out for an hour or two before starting the daily commute.
 Real-world pressures mounted at work and home.
 My family expected me to stick to our original plan and move back to the States.
 (Okay, to be fair this was my original plan, before the muse took control.)
 But the move would’ve required a year or more of my undivided attention to get my foreign-born family settled in, and TOKYO GREEN was not yet complete.
 So the muse rejected the idea in the psychological equivalent of holding a loaded gun to my head.
-It was very rough patch on the road to finishing this thing, and I was doing it alone.
+It was a rough patch on the road to finishing this thing, and I was doing it alone.
 How could I explain that I had a slave-driving boss in a second career that paid nothing at all?

 At the end of 2017 I had something resembling an actual novel.
 The 130,000-word beast emerged from the revision process a lean, mean, 90,000-word version of its former self, which by total coincidence was an average novel’s length.
 Eighteen months after starting the project, it was time for others to take a look.